Libra Season Marks The Start Of Chill Girl Autumn

 Advertisement

 The planets are giving us a couple assists to help us get through the Mercury retrograde, though.
-The new moon in Libra on October 6, for instance, will help us learn how to let go of those who are not serving us, Stardust says.
-On the flip side, the Aries full moon on October 20 will bring up emotional challenges, power struggles, and love triangles with others.
+The new moon in Libra on 6th October, for instance, will help us learn how to let go of those who are not serving us, Stardust says.
+On the flip side, the Aries full moon on 20th October will bring up emotional challenges, power struggles, and love triangles with others.
 "Control is definitely an important sentiment to note," she says.
-"Not having authority or dominance over others will tilt us all off our center and create conflicts to occur within ourselves."
+"Not having authority or dominance over others will tilt us all off our centre and create conflicts to occur within ourselves."

 There are plenty of bright spots this month too.
 Narayana Montúfar, senior astrologer for Astrology.com and author of Moon Signs: Unlock Your Inner Luminary Power, says the most positive day of Libra season will be on October 15, which is when the sun will form a positive trine with Jupiter in Aquarius.
 "This aspect will bring us opportunities to make new connections, learn something new, and explore the world around us," she tells Refinery29.
 Jupiter is the Planet of Luck after all, so make sure to mark this day down in your Notes app and plan something positive to do that day.